Based on thousands of years of experimental research, this system actually works.

 There are limits to the value of supplements, however.
 In the 60’s, when everything was simple, we thought that we only needed to understand a dozen vitamins and minerals, and we were all set.
 That was a subject we could reasonably expect to master.
 Then came amino acids.
 Then antioxidants.
 And probioitics to improve intestinal flora.
 Fats loomed large, as well, when it became clear that not all fats are created equal.
 The list kept growing.
 But it was still of manageable size, even taking into the count the importance of supplement combinations, because two or three together generally work much better than one alone.

 Around that time, a great new word emerged: synergy — a synthesis of energies such that the whole is greater than the sum of its parts.
 We owe Buckminster Fuller for that one.
 It was clear that synergistic combinations of ingredients were vastly more powerful than individual ingredients.
 But we had the capacity to figure out all the combinations, eventually.

 Then came phytochemicals.

-Phytochemicals, some of which are known as bioflavinoids, are a previously unknown collection of compounds found in plants.
+Phytochemicals, some of which are known as bioflavinoids, and which are now generally known as polyphenols, are a previously unknown collection of compounds found in plants.
 They have dozens of antioxidant and immune system effects, and they work synergistically both with themselves and with other nutrients.
 The problem is that there so many of them.
 There are 2,000 phytochemicals that we understand, 20,000 we know about, about 10,000 of which may have the potential to treat cancer, according to the Wikipedia article on the subject.
 (Which means they boost the immune system.)